 Living in a major city definitely has its drawbacks, but to some people, the advantages far outweigh the disadvantages of living in a city.
 If you are planning to move to Chicago or another major city, it is beneficial to hire professional movers to help out.

 Mid-West Moving & Storage provides residential moving services and can help you make your move from the suburbs to an apartment or condo in the city.
-We are trusted Chicago based movers who have been providing professional moving services for over 35 years.
+We are trusted Chicago based movers who have been providing professional moving services since 1983.